victor-nazario/grant-tracking-backend/README.md

 # grant-tracking-backend

-#Instructions on Setting Postgresql and pgAdmin for Development Environments
+It's important that developers or administrators trying to test or dploy the project follow the steps outlined before, as the application comprises various containers communicating between them.

+# How to create a network for the containers to communicate in the same space
 * Make sure [Docker](https://docs.docker.com/get-docker/) is installed in your system.
 &nbsp;

+* Execute ```$ docker network create --subnet=172.20.128.0/16 gtb-net```
+* In the case there is already an overlaping pool on the address space, change it on the command and in the docker-compose.

+#Instructions on Setting Postgresql and pgAdmin for Development Environments

 * On the terminal, mv to the project root.
 Once in the root execute ``$ docker-compose up`` this will download necessary dependencies and set up the containers as needed for the application to work.